bufbuild/docs.buf.build/docs/build-systems/bazel.md

 ## Toolchains

-The `buf` tool is packaged as a [toolchain](https://docs.bazel.build/versions/main/toolchains.html).
+The `buf` tool is packaged as a [toolchain].
 It can be used to create custom rules that depend on `buf`.

 #### Example